lauramoreby/LB06-GROUP-A/README.md

 For this application, we uses three API, namely BingSearch API, MedlinePlus API and Healthfinder API

+We also used Google API for inline query suggestions

 ####Contributors

 ocherwei : Ong Cher Wei 2126200o